Meet the team behind our academy

 She has been working as a physiotherapist in Ferrara for 13 years.
 Science disseminator and curator of the Fisiocamera YouTube channel.

 Mila de Koning has been delivering mindfulness and self-compassion courses, workshops and coaching to different audiences since 2006.
 She worked for years in healthcare, within the mental health sector in various positions, including as a nurse, sociotherapist, teacher and prevention worker.

-Since 2011, she has focused entirely on mindfulness and self-compassion, within the VU medical centre she founded the mindfulness expertise centre with the aim of bringing mindfulness and self-compassion to healthcare.
+Since 2011, she has focused entirely on mindfulness and self-compassion.
+Within the VU Medical Centre she founded the Mindfulness Expertise Centre with the aim of bringing mindfulness and self-compassion to healthcare.

 Rob Brandsma is the developer of the Mindfulness Trainer Course and still enjoys teaching the course.
 He is particularly interested in harnessing mindfulness and compassion in the many domains of everyday life and, in particular, healthcare.

-He is the author of a number of public books on mindfulness for the general public such as Better Now and Everyday More Mindfulness.
+He is the author of a number of public books on mindfulness for the general public, such as Better Now and Everyday More Mindfulness.
 In the field of the trainer profession, he published the trilogy Mindfulness Basic Book, Mindfulness Practice Book and Mindfulness Training Book.
 The Practice Book was published in an international edition under the title The Mindfulness Teaching Guide.
-He follows with interest the advancing scientific understanding of mindfulness and also bases his work as a trainer and the development of new mindfulness-based interventions on it.

 Speaking about his passion for mindfulness and compassion, he says: ‘Mindfulness enables me to cope better with challenges and obstacles and to realise more often that the here and now is (almost) always the best place to be.
-It enriches my life with insight, wonder and mildness.
+It enriches my life with insight, wonder, and mildness.
 It is a gift to be able to bring this into my work too.’

 Rob previously worked as a prevention officer in addiction services, as director of a health education organisation, and in his own psychological treatment practice.
 He is a non-practising GZ psychologist, remedial educationalist and psychologist NIP.